MrSametBurgazoglu/AtilganFileManager/README.md

 # Atilgan File Manager

-Atilgan is a lightweight and fast file manager for Linux, built with Go and the GTK4 toolkit.
-It provides a simple and intuitive interface for navigating and managing your files.
+Atilgan is a fast, lightweight, and modern file manager for Linux, meticulously crafted using the Go programming language and the GTK4 toolkit.
+It offers a clean and intuitive interface that focuses on providing a seamless file navigation experience without unnecessary bloat.

 https://github.com/user-attachments/assets/6ec71452-fd24-41bd-aeb2-4b1af8bf5939

 ## Features

-*   **File and Directory Listing:** Browse your files and directories in a list view.
+*   **Efficient Browsing:** Browse your files and directories with a responsive list view.
-*   **File Preview:** Preview various file types, including images, text files, documents, and videos.
+*   **Integrated Previews:** Built-in previewer for images, text files, documents, and media.
-*   **Path Navigation:** Easily navigate through your file system with a clickable path bar.
+*   **Smart Navigation:** Interactive breadcrumb path bar for easily moving through your system.
-*   **Sidebar with Special Paths:** Quick access to your home directory, documents, downloads, and other special folders.
+*   **Sidebar Shortcuts:** Quick access to home, documents, downloads, and other special paths.
-*   **Search:** Search for files and directories within the current directory.
+*   **Search Capabilities:** Instant file and directory search within your current path.
-*   **File Operations:** Perform common file operations like rename, copy, cut, and paste.
+*   **File Operations:** Full support for rename, copy, cut, and paste.
-*   **Shortcuts:** A rich set of keyboard shortcuts for efficient navigation and management.
+*   **Tags:** Organize your files with custom tags for easy categorization.
-*   **Tags:** Organize your files with tags for easy categorization and search.
+*   **Keyboard Driven:** Rich set of keyboard shortcuts designed for power users.

 ## Prerequisites

 ### Development Libraries

-Before building Atilgan, you need to install the development libraries for GTK4, libadwaita, and gtksourceview.
+Before building Atilgan from source, you need to install the development libraries for GTK4, libadwaita, and gtksourceview.

 **On Debian/Ubuntu:**
 ```bash